starcitizen-lug/knowledge-base/wiki/Performance-Tuning.md

 - For 16GB RAM: At least 24GB swap.
 - For 32GB RAM: At least 8GB swap.
 - For 64GB RAM: Any size swap file.

-{: .important }
->
-> More swap should be configured if you intend to run background applications while playing the game.

 ## Nvidia Cache